-The same general limits as those already noted in this chapter apply, regardless how the service is provided to the worker.

-Services conducted by telehealth are limited to 2 hours per day per worker, regardless of the service provided.
+The same limits noted in this chapter apply regardless of how the service is rendered to the worker.
+In addition to those limits, physical medicine services conducted by telehealth are limited to 2 hours per day per worker, regardless of the service provided.